1. Bicom Systems

 After upgrading the Secondary host, we would need to initiate a failover so that Secondary and Primary switch places, and that one should not take more than 15 minutes.
 There will be downtime during the failover, so around 15 minutes in total.
 During failover, all VPSs will be non-operational.

-If your SERVERware is currently running on version v3.2.x or lower, we will need to perform a two-step upgrade process.
-Firstly, the system will be upgraded to version v3.3.x, followed by the upgrade to the latest version, as further explained below:
+If your SERVERware is currently running on a version from v3.3.x to v4.2.x , there will be a two-step upgrade process.
+Firstly, the system will be upgraded to version v4.8.2.
+Once all hosts are on v4.8.2 version, the system will be upgraded to v5.x, as further explained below:

 We will repeat the same procedure for other hosts in the Cluster until all PROCESSING HOSTS are updated.